Livermore board tables paving decision, appoints board members

-LIVERMORE — Selectpersons tabled awarding a bid for paving Monday night after both bids were more than the $378,500 approved at the town meeting.
+LIVERMORE — Selectpersons tabled awarding a bid for paving Monday night, July 8 after both bids received came in above the $378,500 approved at town meeting.

 When Livermore resident Jim Manter asked if both bids met the town’s requirements and were comparable to one another, Chretien answered yes.

 “I think that’s reasonable.
 It doesn’t sound like they’re that far off.
-Those that will work with us, good for them,” Manter said.
+Those that will work with us, good for them.”

-In other matters, Selectpersons Peter Stokes was appointed to the Appeals Board for one year.
+In other business, Peter Stokes was appointed to the Appeals Board for one year.
 Those positions are renewed annually.

-Andy Sylvester was appointed to the Regional School Unit 73 board of directors for one year.
-He was a write-in candidate for the position in June and agreed to take it.
+Andy Sylvester was appointed to the Regional School Unit 73 Board of Directors.
+He was a write–in candidate for the position in June and volunteered to take the position.
+The term will be for one year only of the three–year term.

 -